juniorsundarCasual/TGT/vault/volume-5.chapter-390.md

 But just as her body swung down, her leg slipped, and the girl hurtled towards the ground.

-Rianna and Shay-Hade darted forward, but they were just not fast enough to stop the girl from falling arm first into the hard, stony flooring.
+Rianna and Shay-Hade darted forward, but they were just not fast enough to stop the girl from falling arm-first into the hard, stony flooring.

 ____